OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ## How this book is organised  {-}

-The first two Chapters deal with the experimental design and explain how to distinguish good from bad experiments.
-One key aspect is that we can never be sure that data are totally reliable and, thus, we assume that they are reliable whenever we can be reasonably sure that they were obtained by using reliable methods.
+In the first two Chapters we will deal with the experimental design: we need to be able to distinguish good from bad experiments.
+One key aspect is that our experimental results are only a sample from a universe of possible results and we can never be totally sure that such a sample fully reflects the characteristics of the whole universe.
+Hence, uncertainty is an unavoidable component of science, which we need to tackle by ensuring that the experimental methods are as reliable as possible.

-In Chapter 3 we learn how to describe the results, based on some simple stats, such as the mean, median, chi square value and Pearson correlation coefficient.
-In this chapter, we stick to the observed data, as if we were not interested in anything else.
-In chapter 4 we learn to see those observed data as the result of deterministic and stochastic processes, which we can describe by using statistical models.
+In Chapter 3 we will show how we can describe the experimental results, based on some simple stats, such as the mean, median, chi square value and Pearson correlation coefficient.
+In chapter 4 we will introduce some simple models, which we can use to describe the results of our experiments.
+Of course, the observed data come as the result of deterministic and stochastic processes and, therefore, we will also describe some stochastic models, with particular reference to the Gaussian Density function.

-In Chapters 5 and 6 we start recognising that the observed data is only one random sample from a wider universe of data and that we are mainly interested on that universe, as we want to use our experiment to draw general conclusions.
-Going from a sample to a population introduces a certain amount of uncertainty which we have to incorporate into our conclusions.

-From Chapter 7 to Chapter 12 we deal with ANOVA, that is one of the most widely used techniques of data analysis, while the last two chapters deal with regression models.

-Within each chapter, we usually start with some motivating examples so that you can see the bigger picture, and then dive into the details.
-In the final chapter, we provide exercises for each book section, which should help you you practice what you’ve learned.
+In Chapters 5 and 6 we will talk about statistical inference and Formal Hypothesis Testing.
+We will describe the basic concepts of confidence intervals, P-levels and error types and we will introduce t-tests and chi-square tests.

+From Chapter 7 to Chapter 12 we will talk about the ANOVA, that is one of the most widely used techniques of data analysis.
+We will show one-way and two-ways ANOVA models and we will also introduce more complex designs, such as the split-plot and strip-plot.
+Chapter 13 and 14 will be devoted to describe, respectively, linear and nonlinear regression models.
+In the Chapters from 7 to 14, we will always start from a motivating example, so that the readers can have an idea of the experimental situation, before diving into the details.
+In the final chapter 15, we will provide exercises for all book chapters, which should help the readers to practice with what they have learned, while reading the book.

 ## Statistical software {-}

-In this book, we will work through the examples using the R statistical software, together with the RStudio environment.
-We selected for a number of reasons: first of all we like it very much and we think that it is a pleasure to use it, once the initial difficulties have been overcame!
+In this book, we will work through all the examples by using the R statistical software, together with the RStudio environment.
+We selected such software for a number of reasons: first of all we like it very much and we think that it is a pleasure to use it, once the initial difficulties have been overcame!
 Second, it is freeware, which is fundamental for the students.
-Third, in recent years the software skills of students in master programmes have notably increased and writing small chunks of code is no longer a problem for most of them.
+Third, in recent years the software skills of students in master degree or PhD programmes have notably increased and writing small chunks of code is no longer a problem for most of them.
 Last, but not least, we have seen that some experience with R is a very often required skill when applying for a job.
-Perhaps, we should say that we are very much indebted for the availability of those two wonderful pieces of free software.
+We should acknowledge that R and RStudio are two wonderful pieces of software and we are very much indebted to the whole community who is working to ensure their wide availability and freeware nature.

 R is characterised by a modular structure and its basic functionalities can be widely extended by a set of add-in packages.
-As this is mainly an introductory course, we decided, as long as possible, to stick to the main packages, which come with the basic R installation.
+As this is mainly an introductory course, we decided to stick to the main packages, which come with the basic R installation.
 However, we could not avoid the use of a few very important packages, which we will indicate later on.
-We should also mention that this book was built by using the ‘bookdown’ package and it is hosted on the website blog ‘www.statforbiology.com’, which is built by using the ‘blogdown’ package.
-We will not use these two packages during the course but we should mention that they were really useful.
+Of course, it is necessary to state that many of the tasks we perform in this book could be as well (or even better) performed by using additional packages, such as those included in the relatively new 'tidyverse' package.
+We should also mention that this book was built by using the ‘bookdown’ package and it is hosted on the blog ‘www.statforbiology.com’, which is built by using the ‘blogdown’ package.
+We will not use these two packages during the course, but we should mention that they are really useful.

-We recognise that R has a steep learning curve and we will start from the very beginning, without assuming that the students have any preliminary knowledge, either about statistics, or about R.
+We will not assume any prior knowledge, and we will start from the very beginning.
+In order to help the readers, we also provide a very gentle introduction to R as an appendix.

 ## The authors {-}